Clinton–Lewinsky scandal: Allegations of sexual contact

 Lewinsky said she had sexual encounters with Bill Clinton on nine occasions from November 1995 to March 1997.
 According to her published schedule, First Lady Hillary Clinton was at the White House for at least some portion of seven of those days.

 In April 1996, Lewinsky's superiors relocated her job to the Pentagon, because they felt she was spending too much time around Clinton.
 According to his autobiography, then-United Nations Ambassador Bill Richardson was asked by the White House in 1997 to interview Lewinsky for a job on his staff at the United Nations.
 Richardson did so, and offered her a position, which she declined.
 The American Spectator alleged that Richardson knew more about the Lewinsky affair than he declared to the grand jury.

 Lewinsky confided in Linda Tripp about her relationship with Clinton.
-Tripp persuaded Lewinsky to save the gifts Clinton had given her, and not to dry clean a semen-stained blue dress in order to keep it as an "insurance policy."
+Tripp persuaded Lewinsky to save the gifts Clinton had given her, and not to dry clean a semen-stained blue dress to keep it as an "insurance policy."
 Tripp reported their conversations to literary agent Lucianne Goldberg, who advised her to secretly record them, which Tripp began doing in September 1997.
 Goldberg also urged Tripp to take the tapes to Independent Counsel Kenneth Starr and bring them to the attention of people working on the Paula Jones case.
 In the fall of 1997, Goldberg began speaking to reporters (including Michael Isikoff of Newsweek) about the tapes.

 In the Paula Jones case, Lewinsky had submitted an affidavit that denied any physical relationship with Clinton.
 In January 1998, she attempted to persuade Tripp to commit perjury in the Jones case.
 Instead, Tripp gave the tapes to Starr, who was investigating the Whitewater controversy and other matters.
 Starr was now armed with evidence of Lewinsky's admission of a physical relationship with Clinton, and he broadened the investigation to include Lewinsky and her possible perjury in the Jones case.